Anthony Ciulla

 Anthony Ciulla, later Tony Capra (c.
 1943 – June 6, 2003) was an American criminal, convicted of bribing jockeys and fixing horse races.
 He was connected to the Boston-based Winter Hill Gang and later testified against several members of the organization.

 Biography

 Anthony Ciulla was the son of a fishmonger.
 Ciulla began his career horse doping in races at county fairs.
 He later decided that bribing jockeys was the best way to fix races, since post race drug testing made it difficult to get away with doping.

 Ciulla was able to influence jockeys through a combination of cash bribes, some as high as $10,000, and physical intimidation.
 When bribes failed, he used a combination of physical intimidation and his connections to the Boston-based Winter Hill Gang.
+The Winter Hill Gang became involved with Ciulla despite warnings from Jerry Angiulo that he could not be trusted.

 He soon expanded his operations throughout the Eastern and Midwestern United States, although he was primarily active in the New York area.
 Ciulla often bribed jockeys who rode the betting favorite, and instructed them not to win the race.
 Ciulla then bet money on the long shots, with a chance of bigger payouts.